-- Independent but supervised work on the topic of the master's thesis - Public colloquium open to all members of the faculty (no more than six weeks after finalizing the master's thesis)
+- · Independent but supervised work on the topic of the master's thesis - Public colloquium open to all members of the faculty (no more than six weeks after finalizing the master's thesis)

 The module "Master Thesis" is preceded by the module "Scientific Focusing Phase" and the module "Introduction to Scientific Practice", which has a total duration of 6 months.
 Registration for the module "Scientific Focusing Phase" should be no later than three months after the last course exam.
 The third and fourth terms of the master's program form a closely linked unit.
 At the time of the changeover from the second to the third term, the students should seek a topic for a master thesis.
 This topic will be set at the beginning of the "Scientific Focusing Phase".
-The master thesis aims to show that the student is able to work on a subject independently and in a limited time according to scientific methods that correspond to the current state of research.
-This usually requires a thorough introduction to the scientific field of the master thesis and the learning of specific, scientific tools and methods.
+The master thesis aims to show that the student is able to work on a subject independently and in a limited time according to scientific field of the master thesis and the learning of specific, scientific tools and methods.
 Since the duration of the master thesis is only six months, the modules "Scientific Focusing Phase" and "Introduction to Scientific Practice" in the third term are used by the student to familiarize himself/herself with the topic of the master thesis.
 Thus, at the beginning of the fourth term a "flying start" in the actual master thesis is possible.
 Altogether, exactly 12 months are available for work in the specific field of the master thesis.